 Facilitating construction of evacuation centers to provide safe havens during hazard events.

-Promoting implementation of DRR in schools and dissemination of social marketing tools for DRR.
+Promoting implementation of DRR in schools (primary, secondary and tertiary) and dissemination of social marketing tools for DRR.

 Planning, monitoring and evaluation of disaster risk management interventions

 Planning, monitoring and evaluation is key to effective DRM given the multi-disciplinary nature of the sector.
 Coordination capacity gaps have been noted at both national and district levels.
 As discussed above, a recent national DRM symposium recommended the need to strengthen DoDMA’s coordination capacity, emphasizing DoDMA’s role in coordination of monitoring, evaluation and reporting functions by all sectors through an integrated M&E system.